Prince Arthur, Duke of Connaught and Strathearn: Death

+At the death of his brother King Edward VII in 1910, the Duke of Connaught became Queen Victoria's last surviving son.
+By 1941, he was in declining health for several months prior to his death, with failing eyesight and general frailty.
+He spent much of his final period in seclusion at Bagshot Park, Surrey, attended closely by his daughter, Lady Patricia Ramsay, and his physicians.

-Prince Arthur died on 16 January 1942 at Bagshot Park.
-At the age of 91 years and 260 days he was the equal longest-lived of Queen Victoria's children, alongside his elder sister, Princess Louise, Duchess of Argyll, who had died two years and one month before.
-A funeral service for the Duke was held at St George's Chapel, Windsor Castle on 23 January, after which his body was placed temporarily in the Royal Vault beneath the chapel.
+Arthur died on 16 January 1942 at Bagshot Park after a bout of bronchitis.
+At the age of 91 years and 260 days, he was the equal longest-lived of Queen Victoria's children, alongside his elder sister, Princess Louise, Duchess of Argyll, who had died two years and one month before.
+A funeral service for the Duke was held at St George's Chapel, Windsor Castle, on 23 January, after which his body was placed temporarily in the Royal Vault beneath the chapel.
 He was reburied on 19 March 1942 in the Royal Burial Ground, Frogmore.
-He was Queen Victoria's last surviving son.
 His will was sealed in Llandudno after his death in 1942.
 His estate was valued at £150,677 (or £4.9 million in 2022 when adjusted for inflation).

 Legacy

-His great-nephew King Edward VIII remembered Prince Arthur in his memoirs:His manners were faultless; his courtesy invested his simplest action with dignity and naturalness.
+His great-nephew, King Edward VIII, remembered Arthur in his memoirs:His manners were faultless; his courtesy invested his simplest action with dignity and naturalness.
 I would not have called him a completely happy man.
 His family life had not been without sadness.
 As a younger brother and later the uncle and great-uncle of successive Sovereigns he had always had to play second fiddle in the affairs of the Royal Family.
 Yet, he never shirked the onerous demands made upon his services.
 As a sponsor of a multitude of national institutions and undertakings he was a distinguished figure in public life.
 In his personal philosophy, he was urbane, tolerant and wise.
 Even when I sometimes found myself in rebellion against some of the things of the world of which he was a part, I nevertheless felt that, while he might not necessarily approve the course I had in mind, he would view it in a sympathetic and understanding light.

 Titles, styles, honours and arms

-As a member of the royal family and having been a viceroy, Prince Arthur held a number of titles and styles during his life.
+As a member of the royal family and having been a viceroy, Arthur held a number of titles and styles during his life.
 He was also the recipient of many honours, both domestic and foreign.
 He was an active member of the military, eventually reaching the rank of field marshal, and served as personal aide-de-camp to four successive sovereigns.